Work towards creating a service that solves one whole problem for users, collaborating across organisational boundaries where necessary.

 Service teams should:

-- consider alternatives to creating a service - for example publishing website content, running a campaign, partnering with a non-government organisation or making data or making an API available to third parties
+- consider alternatives to creating a service - for example publishing website content, running a campaign, partnering with a non-government organisation or making data or an API available to third parties

 - understand any genuine constraints that affect the service - for example, legislative constraints - and work with policy professionals to solve any problems those constraints are causing